Financial & shareholder FAQs

 When determining whether to declare or propose a dividend, Aegon has to balance prudence versus offering an attractive return to shareholders, for example in adverse economic and/or financial market conditions.
 Also, Aegon's operating subsidiaries are subject to (local) insurance regulations which could restrict dividends to be paid to the holding company.
 There is no requirement or assurance that Aegon will declare and pay any dividends.

 Aegon has discontinued the publication of traditional embedded value metrics (EEV and VNB), but does publish market consistent value of new business (MCVNB) information on a semi-annual basis.
-This forms part of our half year results.
+This forms part of our 2Q results.
+For more information, go to our financial results archive

 Aegon N.V. has issued senior and dated subordinated debt and capital securities.